 POLST eRegistry Vendor and Launch Timeline Announced

 On Friday, March 14, 2025, the Emergency Medical Services Authority posted the following announcement (emphasis and subheadings added).
-The Coalition for Compassionate Care of California will be participating in the POLST Technical Advisory Committee mentioned below.
-For updates, bookmark this webpage: https://emsa.ca.gov/polst/.
+The Coalition for Compassionate Care of California is a member of the POLST Technical Advisory Committee mentioned below.
+For updates, bookmark this webpage: https://emsa.ca.gov/polst.

 The planning and development work for the POLST eRegistry has been transitioned from the California Health and Human Services (CalHHS) Office of Technology & Solutions Integration (OTSI) to the Emergency Medical Services Authority (EMSA).
 This strategic shift will allow EMSA to maintain closer oversight of the project as it moves forward.